djdunc/lookup/readme.md

 The Lepton FLIR camera is a compact and versatile thermal imaging solution that brings professional-grade thermal imaging capabilities to a broad range of consumer applications.
 The Lepton camera integrates an advanced microbolometer sensor that captures infrared radiation with remarkable precision and allows us to visualise the invisible.

-Thermal demonstrates the capabilities of the [FLIR Lepton](https://www.flir.co.uk/products/lepton/) when connected to a low cost [Raspberry PI](https://www.raspberrypi.org) single board computer utilising the [pylepton library](https://github.com/groupgets/pylepton) to control the camera via [Python](https://www.python.org)
+`LookUp` demonstrates the capabilities of the [FLIR Lepton](https://www.flir.co.uk/products/lepton/) when connected to a low cost [Raspberry PI](https://www.raspberrypi.org) single board computer utilising the [pylepton library](https://github.com/groupgets/pylepton) to control the camera via [Python](https://www.python.org)

 ## How is the image generated?